 The Commandments: The Idolatry of a Modern Age

-“Idolaltry” sounds like an outdated concept, but perhaps the idols have simply changed.
+“Idolatry” sounds like an outdated concept, but perhaps the idols have simply changed.
 Have we found new false gods in consumer culture?
 Has our unprecedented access to new technology hindered our interpersonal sensitivity and provided us with new avenues of excess and impropriety?
-Tiffany Shlain and Nigel Savage talk idolatry in the age of the iPhone.
-This program is part of a spring program series exploring the Ten Commandments at Eldridge Street.
+Tiffany Shlain and Nigel Savage, joined by Rabbi Amichai Lau-Lavie, talk idolatry in the age of the iPhone.
+Presented in partnership with Limmud NY.

 Tiffany Shlain is an Emmy-nominated filmmaker and author.
 She is the founder of The Webby Awards, and co-founder of two global initiatives, Character Day and 50/50 Day–unified days of film and discussion about important issues shaping our lives that unite over 100,000 live events.
 Her films included her feature documentary Connected, The Tribe, which explores American Jewish identity through the history of the Barbie doll and The Making of Mensch.
 She serves on the Leadership Board of The Center on Media and Child Health at Harvard’s Boston Children’s Hospital and she is a Henry Crown Fellow of The Aspen Institute.
 Tiffany and her husband and two children have turned off all screens for one day a week for what they call their “Tech Shabbats” for the past 8 years which she is currently writing a book about and has explored in her films.